Do you want to know some of the top ways to keep your company safe in the midst of an emergency?

 Every floor of your office should have a defibrillator.

 Defibrillators will help you if someone goes into cardiac arrest while in your building.
 They come with specific instructions in simple English.
-If any of your workers speak another language, get a defibrillator that has instructions in that language.
+If any of your workers speak another language,

 If anyone needs the defibrillator, someone should go get the device while someone else calls 911.
 It’s important your employees know not to waste any time.
 A person’s chance of survival goes down rapidly after their heart stops beating.
 As such, you should keep your defibrillator in a central location and show everyone where it is.